-Lecture: Free online text on Bb in content folder.
-PLEASE read, this will help supplement lecture material.

-Lab (required): EOSC110 Laboratory "Reader" by Baker Treloar and Rector.
+- Lecture: Free online text on Canvas: https://opengeology.org/textbook/ This will help supplement lecture material. - Lab (required): EOSC110 Laboratory "Reader" by Baker Treloar and Rector.
 This will ONLY be available through the EOSC department and will be passed out during the first lab meeting.
-No charge, cost was covered under pre-paid lab fee.
+No charge, cost included in pre-paid lab fee.